 1. Can I bring my parents to Australia permanently?

 Ans: Yes, you can bring your parents through a contributory parent visa.

 2. What are the requirements that I must meet to migrate as a parent?

 Ans: Please consult with us.

-3. What is balance of family test?
+3. What is the balance of family test?

 Ans: The balance-of-family test is an essential eligibility criterion for the Australian Parent visa and it helps establish the extent of parents links to Australia and is said to meet if not less than half of their children stay permanently in Australia or more of their children are permanent Australian residents than in any other country.

 Ans: When applicants in the contributory parent category are given high priority for processing, those in the parent (non-contributory) category have to wait longer for their visa to be processed and finalized.
-Moreover, the contributory parent visa applicants have to pay higher second installments, as well as larger Assurance of Support money, which is contribution to health and welfare costs.
+Moreover, the contributory parent visa applicants have to pay higher second installments, as well as larger Assurance of Support money, which is a contribution to health and welfare costs.

 5. What children are counted in the balance of family test?

 Ans: The balance-of-family test counts children, including step-children and adopted children of both parents.
-However, among these children at least half of them must be Australia citizens or Australia PR.
+However, among these children, at least half of them must be Australia citizens or Australia PR.